marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

     }

-The Provider MUST perform the following steps to validate the e-Service Response JWT:
+The Consumer MUST perform the following steps to validate the e-Service Response JWT:

+    Header:

+        - Ensure that the ``typ`` claim is present and that its value is ``JWT``.

+    Signature:

-    1. Obtains the Provider's public key corresponding to the ``kid`` header parameter, by interacting with the PDND Interoperability API.
+        - Obtain the Provider's public key corresponding to the ``kid`` header parameter, by interacting with the PDND Interoperability API.
-    2. Validate the signature of the JWT using the retrieved Provider's public key and the algorithm specified by the ``alg`` header parameter.
+        - Validate the signature of the JWT using the retrieved Provider's public key and the algorithm specified by the ``alg`` header parameter.

+    Payload:

+        - The ``iss`` claim MUST identify the Provider.
+        - The ``aud`` claim MUST identify the Consumer Client itself.

 e-Service Endpoint
 -------------------------------------